Enhanced Fault-tolerance in Photonic Quantum Computing: Comparing the Honeycomb Floquet Code and the Surface Code in Tailored Architecture: Comparison between the surface code and the honeycomb Floquet code

-Our SPOQC architecture variants rely on either native $\CZ{}$ gates or $\MZZ$ measurements.
-Although they are compatible with arbitrary quantum error-correcting codes, our focus here is on the planar \HC{} code~\cite{HH2022Boundaries}.
-In this dynamical code, data qubits are located on the vertices of a planar hexagonal tiling.
+The planar honeycomb code is a periodic dynamical code, aka Floquet code~\cite{HH2021Dynamically}, where data qubits are located on the vertices of a planar hexagonal tiling.
 The edges correspond to two-qubit non-destructive measurements on the incident data qubits.
-Such a tiling is edge tri-colorable and we associate to each edge a color: red, green, and blue edges will correspond to $\MXX$, $\MYY$, and $\MZZ$ measurements, respectively; i.e.\ an $\mathsf{A} \mathsf{A}$ measurement, where $\mathsf{A}$ is a Pauli $\X$, $\Y$, or $\Z$ operator.
-At a given time step we measure all the edges of a given color in the corresponding measurement basis.
-We repeatedly perform the measurement sequence ``red-green-blue-red-blue-green" which is compatible with the planar layout~\cite{GNM2022Benchmarking} of Figure~\ref{fig:honeycomb}(a).
+Such a tiling is edge-tri-colorable and a color is associated to each edge: red, green, and blue edges will correspond to $\MXX$, $\MYY$, and $\MZZ$ measurements, respectively.
+At a given time step, all the edges of a given color are measured in the corresponding measurement basis.
+We repeatedly perform the measurement sequence ``red-green-blue-red-blue-green"~\cite{GNM2022Benchmarking} which is compatible with the planar layout represented in Fig.~\ref{fig:honeycomb}.

-The original SPOQC architecture~\cite{Gliniasty2024Spin} implements the code with RUS $\CZ$ gates.
-In this architecture, physical qubits are spin qubits embedded in quantum emitters.
-We perform the syndrome extraction -- i.e.~the detection of errors -- through short-depth quantum circuits: additional ancilla qubits are entangled with data qubits using RUS $\CZ$ gates to measure check operators.
-Therefore for the \HC{}, we need spin qubits at each vertex of the hexagonal tiling but also an ancilla qubit and two RUS $\CZ$ gates for each edge in Figure~\ref{fig:honeycomb}(a) to perform the two-qubit measurement using the syndrome extraction circuit shown on the left in Figure~\ref{fig:honeycomb}(c).